tetherto/lib-wallet/example/web/README.md

-# 🐚  Seashell CLI Wallet Web app
+# 🐚  Seashell  Wallet Web app

 An example cli wallet used to demo the wallet lib.